-The first ML4Q Concepts seminar series will kick off in December and will have its focus on Majorana fermions.
-All talks will be broadcast live via Zoom.
+The first ML4Q Concepts seminar series kicked off in December 2020 and had its focus on Majorana fermions.
+All talks were broadcast live via Zoom.

-Date and time: The talks will take place on Thursdays, you can find the full schedule below.
-The presentations will last for 45 minutes, and there will be plenty of opportunity for questions and interactions.
+Date and time: The talks take place on Thursdays, you can find the full schedule below.
+The presentations last for 45 minutes, with plenty of opportunity for questions and interactions.

 Team: This first ML4Q Concepts seminar series is organized by Markus Müller (RWTH Aachen/ FZ Jülich), Fabian Hassler (RWTH Aachen), Hans Kroha (U Bonn), and Roman Riwar (FZ Jülich) with help from the ML4Q Office.